About

 David Dickson, Head Distiller

-Dickson holds an Honours Specialization in Biology and a Master of Environmental Sustainability, both from Western University.
-He also holds a certificate in Absinthe Distillation from Moonshine University, an artisan distillery and education centre in Louisville, KY.
-He was also instrumental in the creation of Ontario’s first legal absinthe.
+With an academic background that includes an Honours Specialization in Biology and a Master of Environmental Sustainability from Western University, David combines science with craft.
+He’s also certified in Absinthe Distillation from Moonshine University — a renowned artisan distillery and education centre in Louisville, KY — and played a key role in creating Ontario’s first legal absinthe.